Cyber Security and the Connected Car – Part 1

 Fleets Make For Ripe Targets

 Up until now, we’ve been discussing examples of vulnerabilities that can be exploited to manipulate the actual function of a vehicle.
-However, maybe just as concerning, especially for fleets, would be the potential for nefarious actors to access information.
+However, maybe just as concerning, especially for fleets, would be the potential for nefarious actors to infiltrate your cyber security and access information.

 Connected vehicles are full of data which, in the wrong hands, could have dire consequences for a business.
 Imagine the impact a breach of proprietary information stored on any telematics system that a vehicle is connected to, or any device that’s paired via Bluetooth, could have.
 Imagine a hacker being able to eavesdrop on any conversation that’s routed through a vehicle’s speakers.
 Imagine competitors getting a hold of the exact location (and previous locations) of every connected vehicle in a fleet.